Pseudo-loop conditions

-It was observed in~\cite{Siggers} that the satisfaction of single identities in a variety can be characterized by the property that algebras of the variety force the existence of a loop in certain invariant graphs; in the case of locally finite varieties, certain finite graphs.
-This observation provides a systematic method for proving that a given single identity holds in a given variety: it is sufficient to show that the associated graphs indeed always contain a loop, a property which had already proven useful earlier in the context of Constraint Satisfaction Problems~\cite{BulatovHColoring}.
-This was, for example, exploited in~\cite{KearnesMarkovicMcKenzie} to provide a criterion of non-triviality via 4-ary Siggers' terms in locally finite varieties.
-Moreover, the description of single identities via loops in graphs also allows to compare the relative strength of the identities, an undertaking which was started in~\cite{olsak-loop} and culminated in the equivalence of a surprisingly large number of identities (in particular, the 4-ary and 6-ary Siggers' identities) in~\cite{olsak-loop2}.
+height~1 refers to the fact that $f$ is a single functional symbol, and not an arbitrary, possibly more complex, formal term over some language (as in~\eqref{eq:intro1}).
+It was observed in~\cite{Siggers} that the satisfaction of such an identity in a variety can be characterised by the property that algebras of the variety force the existence of a loop in certain invariant graphs; in the case of locally finite varieties, certain finite graphs.
+As a consequence, identities of the form~\eqref{equation:h1} are now sometimes referred to as \emph{loop conditions}; we, however, provide a more general notion of loop conditions in the next section.
+The aforementioned observation provides a systematic method for proving that a given single identity holds in a given variety: it is sufficient to show that the associated graphs indeed always contain a loop.
+It is worth noting that the latter property had in itself already proven useful earlier in the context of Constraint Satisfaction Problems~\cite{BulatovHColoring}, since the CSP of a graph with a loop is always solvable in constant time.
+The characterisation of identities via loops was then, for example, exploited in~\cite{KearnesMarkovicMcKenzie} to provide a criterion of non-triviality via 4-ary Siggers' terms in locally finite varieties.
+Moreover, the characterisation provides a method for comparing the \emph{relative strength} of identities, an undertaking which was started in~\cite{olsak-loop} and culminated in the surprising equivalence of a large number of identities (in particular, the 4-ary and 6-ary Siggers' identities) in~\cite{olsak-loop2}.